skubalj/build_html/README.md

 ## License
 This project is licensed under the [MIT license](https://mit-license.org).

-Copyright (C) 2020-22 Joseph Skubal
+Copyright (C) 2020-22 Joseph Skubal and Contributors